 28 July 2014

-Since my holiday buddy and I went off to Luxor Temple, Karnak Temple and Luxor Museum the day before, that made today a pool day.
-We bumped into the group of guys whose card game we had crashed a couple of days ago and spent the day chatting with them.
+Since my The Flatmate and I went off to Luxor Temple, Karnak Temple and Luxor Museum yesterday, that made today a pool day.
+We bumped into the group of guys whose card game we had crashed a couple of days ago and spent the day chatting with them, submerged in the pool, away from the endless heat.

-That day was the day I was due to get my results for my postgraduate course.
-I wasn’t sure whether I should wait until I got home to find out how I’d done- if I was bad news it could ruin my trip.
-I thought that I wouldn’t have to tell anyone , even my holiday buddy, but there was no way I could do that.
-I also have the problem of anything that crosses my mind coming out my mouth- so I told everyone I befriended.
+Unfortunately, the day was not quite as relaxing as it sounds – that’s because it was the day I was due to get my law school results.
+I knew the sensible thing to do would be to wait until I got back home, so that if it was bad it wouldn’t ruin the rest of my trip, but there was absolutely no way I could wait a moment longer than necessary.
+I thought instead I could just not tell anyone, even The Flatmate, I have the problem of anything that crosses my mind coming out my mouth – so I instead told everyone I befriended.
 As we all sat in the pool, everyone kept encouraging me to go and check if they had been released.
 They hadn’t.
-When I took some time to come back, my holiday buddy came to check on me- in case I was huddled in a ball in the corner of the room or something.
+When I took some time to come back, The Flatmate came to check on me, just in case I was huddled in a ball in the corner of the room sobbing.

-Finally, mid-afternoon- I received an email to say they were online.
-The problem was that we were on our way out to meet the local guys that we had made friends with.
-That had taken good care of us so we were going to take them on a felucca ride up the Nile to Banana Island.
-The boat driver was one of their friends and the five of us spent over a hour (I think) making slow progress up the river.
-At one point we had to have a tow from a motor boat, that is the problem with using a sail boat- a lack of wind.
-We had left our hotel for the centre of town where we hopped on the sail boat and it turned out that Banana Island sat opposite the hotel- our starting point.
+Since the guys had taken such good care of us, we planned to take them on a felucca ride up the Nile to Banana Island to say thanks.
+The boat driver was one of their friends and the five of us spent over a hour making very slow progress along the short distance up the river to our destination, due to a distinct lack of wind.
+At one point we had to have a tow from a motor boat.
+That is the problem with using a boat that works purely with sails and not an engine.

-As we cruised on the river, we tried to keep in the shade provided on the boat but it was hard.
-In the end, my foot practically went purple but I realised I could throw my legs over the side and dip my feet in the water to keep cool.
-The boys kept cool by drinking water from the river.
-The Nile certainly was a lot cleaner than I had anticipated but I still thought that if my friend and I tried that it would not end well.
+As we cruised up the river, we tried to keep in the minimal shade provided by the sail on the boat but it was hard.
+My foot ended up burning so badly that it practically went purple.
+Thankfully, I realised I could throw my legs over the side and dip my feet in the water to keep cool.
+The boys kept cool by actually drinking water from the river.
+The Nile certainly was a lot cleaner than I had anticipated but I was still pretty sure that if The Flatmate and I tried that it would not end well.

-It really was a great trip: it was peaceful and calm- the perfect distraction from my impending results.
-Finally we reached Banana Island, where we found a few animals in small cages- including a crocodile that had been found in a different part of the river.
-The rest of our trip involved wandering around the banana trees, munching on dates and collecting fruit.
+Banana Island turned out to be a really great day trip: it was peaceful and calm – the perfect distraction from my impending results.
+When we finally arrived, we found a few animals in sadly small cages – including a crocodile that had been found in a different part of the river.
+The rest of our visit involved wandering around the banana trees, munching on dates and collecting fruit.
 We then all sat and had drinks and bananas at a cafe on the river, as the sun went down.
 It was beautiful.

-Since we were heading in the same direction as the current, the ride back was much quicker and we were soon back at the hotel.
-It was time to check my results.
-It was good news!
-We celebrated by getting some spaghetti bolognese delivered to our room by room service- we know how to party- before meeting the boys from our hotel at the bar for cocktails and cards.
-We hadn’t planned on having a late one as we had organised a day trip to Cairo the next day and it was going to be an early starting but, all things considered, it wasn’t surprising that that didn’t happen.
+On the way back, we were heading in the same direction as the current so the ride was much, much quicker and soon enough we were back at the hotel.
+Now I could get my results … and it was good news!
+We celebrated by getting some spaghetti bolognese delivered to us by room service – we know how to party – before meeting the boys from our hotel at the bar for cocktails and cards.
+We hadn’t planned on having a late one as we had a trip to Cairo organised for the next day.
+It was going to be an early start for The Flatmate and I but, since we were celebrating, you can’t really blame us for staying out a tad longer than planned.

 Read about the rest of my trip: